machinexa2/XSSTerminal/README.md

 * ``` ./XSSTerminal.py -u https://baseurl.com/waf.php -p 'par1=y&par2=n&par3=s&vulnerable_parameter=hello.com"><script>' -e 'Your IP has been blocked' --method POST ```

 ## Live Example:
 Using python3 version, this is what xss development looks like.
-I was developing xss payload for Clownflare WAF.
+I was developing xss payload for Clownflare WAF (a CTF by Roni Carta aka Lupin)
 The argument was something like this:-

 `python3 XSSTerminal.py --base-url http://brutal.x55.is/?src= -p 'startingtext' -e 'Blocked'`